From SaaS shortlist to AI automation

 • Is Docker customer service good?

-Docker's customer service receives mixed reviews.
-While some users praise the helpful community support and documentation, others express concern about the lack of enterprise-level support for production environments, especially given the complexities of multi-container applications.
+Docker's customer support receives mixed reviews.
+While some users praise the helpful community and available resources, others express concern about the level of production support, particularly for enterprise environments.
+A few users mention difficulty setting up the tool initially.

 Reviewed by